The Way of being

 The way of being

-It is now effective to specify an aim – the aim – of The Way of Being.
+It is now effective to specify the aim of The Way of Being—Shared discovery and realization of the ultimate in, for, and from the immediate world.

 Pathways

-Here, (i) principles for developing pathways are developed (ii) a generic pathway for both users and developers is outlined.
+Here, principles for developing pathways are presented, followed by a generic pathway for use and development.

 The Way of Being